 How to hide a drive in Windows 11, 10, 8 and 7

-There are at least four ways to do this on Windows via Disk Management, using Group Policy, through Windows Registry, and using Diskpart.
+There are at least four ways to do this on Windows via Disk Management, Group Policy, Windows Registry, and Diskpart.
 Since Group Policy is not available on all versions of Windows 10 we’ll skip that for now.
-Furthermore, modifying the Windows registry is not recommended, especially when it can be done via other, safer methods.
+Furthermore, modifying the Windows registry is not recommended, especially when it can be done via other safer methods.
 Not to mention this is just a tad bit more complicated than your general registry hacks.

 Hide a drive using Disk Management

-1. Hit the Windows button and type computer management to search for it and open it.
-Alternatively, launch the file explorer and click on Manage from the ribbon bar at the top.
-Now, I don’t have the need to create a drive specifically for hiding files, therefore I’ll simply hide my main storage drive for demonstration.
-How To Hide A Drive In Windows 10, 8 and 7
+- Hit the Windows button and type computer management to search for and open it.
+Alternatively, launch the file explorer and click Manage in the ribbon bar at the top.
+Now, I don’t need to create a drive specifically for hiding files, therefore I’ll hide my main storage drive for demonstration.

-3. The Disk Management console will now open up showing you all the disk drives attached to your PC.
-How To Hide A Drive In Windows 10, 8 and 7
+- The Disk Management console will now show you all the disk drives attached to your PC.

-4. Right-click on the drive you wish to hide and select Change Letter and Paths.
-Make sure you only try this on a drive that you don’t install programs to, like the C: drive.
+- Right-click the drive you wish to hide and select Change Letter and Paths.
+Make sure you don’t install programs to the C: drive.
 Also, ensure that any files you may have opened from the drive must be saved and closed.
-How To Hide A Drive In Windows 10, 8 and 7

-5. In the pop-up window that opens up, click on Remove and then click OK.
+- In the pop-up window that opens up, click on Remove and then click OK.
 You may be warned now of the potential errors this may cause and the need to reboot your PC.
 Unless you install your programs on the drive you’re trying to hide you should be good.
-Simply click Yes wherever asked but do make sure you read the warning carefully.
-How To Hide A Drive In Windows 10, 8 and 7
+Click Yes wherever asked but read the warning carefully.

-6. Close the Computer Management console and open your file explorer again.
+- Close the Computer Management console and open your file explorer again.
 You’ll notice your selected drive is no longer shown.
-How To Hide A Drive In Windows 10, 8 and 7

-7. If you need to access files in the hidden drive, simply enter the drive letter followed by :\ and you can still use it.
-The drive and all its files are safe but simply hidden.
+- If you need to access files in the hidden drive, enter the drive letter followed by :\ and you can still use it.
+The drive and all its files are safe but hidden.
 For example, E:\

 Hide a drive using Diskpart